micksam7/VRC-MIDIDMX/README.md

 ## For World Builders
 ### ➡️ [Add to Creator Companion](https://vpm.micksam7.com/) ⬅️

-When a compatible gridnode connects, MIDIDMX automatically replaces the DMX texture with it's own.
+When a compatible gridnode connects, MIDIDMX automatically replaces the DMX texture with it's own for as long as MIDI data is sent.

 If you're using [VideoTXL](https://github.com/vrctxl/VideoTXL), drop the prefab into scene and upload.